Prophecy is the ability to know what we could not know apart from divine revelation

 For example, false prophets had told King Zedekiah that Nebuchadnezzar would not come against Judah.
 However Jeremiah's word to the king was that he would be "given into the hand of the king of Babylon!"
 (Jeremiah 37:17 NASB).
 Jeremiah further asked the king where the prophets were "who prophesied to you, saying, 'The king of Babylon will not come against you or against this land'?
 (Vs. 19)

-If anything, the situation has gotten worse - at least in terms of the number of false prophets running around today.
+If anything, the situation has gotten worse - at least in terms of numbers.
 In today's world false prophets abound - whether in churches around the country, on national television, or on one or another stage somewhere.
 People like Mike Bickle, Benny Hinn, Kim Clement, Kenneth Copeland, Pat Robertson etc. have all, at one time or another, made statements - some of which were pretty outrageous, others just plain daft.
 However, what they all had in common was that none of them came to pass.

 For example, Benny HInn once said "The Lord also tells me to tell you in the mid 90's, about '94-'95, no later than that, God will destroy the homosexual community of America....
 He will destroy it with fire.
 And many will turn and be saved, and many will rebel and be destroyed."
 (Benny Hinn.
 Orlando Christian Center, Dec.
 31st, 1989)

 There was (is?) even an organization titled the 'Apostolic Council of Prophetic Elders' - Bill and Jane Hamon, Dutch Sheets, Bill Lackie, and Cindy Jacobs were all members.
 All of these people are so deceived or have such large egos that they blurt our anything and everything that crosses their minds claiming 'revelation' from the Lord.
 Many of the prophecies are nothing but an endless torrent of mind numbing garbage.

 The ones that comes to mind were made a few years ago